Stefan Frei: International career

 Frei was a member of the Swiss U-15 national team.

 In January 2017, Frei was called into camp for the United States national team by Bruce Arena.
 Frei became a U.S. citizen in June 2017.

 Personal life

-Stefan is a second-cousin of the retired captain of, and all-time leading scorer for, the Switzerland national football team, Alexander Frei, an accomplished striker twice voted Swiss player of the year, who used to play for Axpo Super League club FC Basel and is now the manager for FC Basel.
+Stefan is a second-cousin of the retired captain of, and all-time leading scorer for, the Switzerland national football team, Alexander Frei, an accomplished striker twice voted Swiss player of the year, who used to play for Axpo Super League club FC Basel and was the manager for FC Basel.

-Frei announced on Twitter that he has officially become a U.S. citizen on 13 June 2017.
+Frei announced on Twitter that he officially became a U.S. citizen on 13 June 2017.
 He lives with his wife, Jennifer, and two dogs on Bainbridge Island, where he is building a home in Blakely Harbor.
 Frei began painting in his spare time and has collaborated with companies and charitable organizations for his pieces.